 Global digital marketing spend is expected to increase in 2018.
 As we enter the new year consumer engagement levels and analytical skills remain limited.
 This includes across channels, according to Alterian’s annual marketer survey.

 About half of survey respondents estimate that overall marketing expenditure will increase slightly (5-25pc) over the next year.
 It is also seen that an additional 9pc said it would improve significantly (25pc or more).
 This, according to Alterian, suggests an opportunity for industry growth throughout 2017.

 Similarly, three in four estimate their social/digital marketing expenditure will increase over the next year.
 Of those, one quarter is expecting it to rise by 25pc or more.
 The estimated growth for this sector of the marketing budget is indicative that digital will drive general marketing growth in the coming year.
 This is according to Alerian.

 However, the survey reveals that less than a third of marketers have a firm understanding of social media conversations happening around their brand.
 In fact, seven in ten indicated they either have very little to no knowledge (31pc).
 Others use a few ad-hoc tools to track and measure social media conversations (39pc).
 While others state they are just flat out failing to track and respond to social media.

 Nearly 80pc admitted they are concerned their brand is at risk.
-The main reason for not being as engaged with customers is lack of qualified resources.
-They also point to their failing to have a good grasp of how online conversations are impacting their brand.
-The majority said they recognize the problem areas and are taking actions to rectify them.
-Some solutions they are looking into is dedicating a more substantial portion of the marketing budget toward the social/digital space.
-They realize this is important in order to gain the necessary resources for increased message customisation across the web, email, and social media.
+The main reason for not being as engaged with customers is a lack of qualified resources.
+They also point to their failure to have a good grasp of how online conversations are impacting their brand.
+The majority said they recognize the problem areas and are taking action to rectify them.
+One solution they are looking into is dedicating a more substantial portion of the marketing budget toward the social/digital space.
+They realize this is important in order to gain the necessary resources for increased message customization across the web, email, and social media.